igemuoftATG/generator-igemwiki/README.md

 # generator-igemwiki

+## WARN

+This project is unmaintained.
+A feature-complete [igemwiki-api](https://github.com/igemuoftATG/igemwiki-api) is available, which is stable and can be used for upload/download of your wiki files.

 [Yeoman](http://yeoman.io/) generator for [iGEM](http://igem.org/Main_Page)
 wikis.
 Sets up a development environment with the ability to push entire codebase (including images) to live wiki pages.